ebrahimhossaincse43/E-valy_Web_Automation/README.md

 - Open the Chrome browser
 - Maximize the browser window
-- Go to  Evaly Web Site
+- Go to  Selenium Web Site
-- Click Login Button
-- Login with Gmail and password
-- Click All shops
+- Click About Menu Section
-- Choose a shoe
--  Click add to cart
+- Click sub about menu
+- Get "Selenium is a suite of tools for automating web browsers" text and validate it.
 -  Take Screenshot
 - Close the browser